 Here are a few tips by CTIA for anyone with a mobile device.

 Ps - Here's how you rent Shared Short Codes and Keywords in CallHub.

 Complying with CTIA as a Short Code user

 Here are a few best practices you should have in place while using Short Codes.

-To be added in your "Terms & Conditions" page
+To be added to your "Terms & Conditions" page

 - A brief description of the campaign you're running

 - STOP and HELP text in BOLD, including the Short Code XXXXX